mydobie/featureFlags/README.md

 ## Getting Started - Adding this component to your project

-Until there there is ability to host this on an artifact repository, there is only one way to add this to your project.
+There are three methods of including this into your project.

-### Create and use tgz file
+### Method 1 create and use tgz file

 1. Clone this project.
 1. Run `npm run buildPackage` to build and tar the component.